-If you have sleep apnea and were prescribed a CPAP machine, you may have noticed some of the side effects that come along with wearing it.
+If you have sleep apnea and were prescribed a CPAP machine, you may have noticed some of the CPAP side effects that come along with wearing it.
 Recognizing what these problems are can help you to find solutions so you can wear your CPAP comfortably and get a good night’s sleep.

-Common CPAP Machine Side Effects:
+Common CPAP Side Effects

 This is the medical term for eating or swallowing air.
 This generally occurs when the CPAP pressure is too high for you and can result in gas and bloating.

 Wearing a CPAP mask can sometimes cause discomfort when trying to sleep.
 The mask can feel bulky and constrictive, and the hose can get in the way of trying to sleep in positions other than your back.
 Exhaling can also be uncomfortable if the pressure of the sleep apnea equipment is too high.